-Retract Procedure:
+Retract Procedure: See "Before Retracting!" before proceeding.

-See "Before Retracting!" before proceeding.
+- Engage the parking brake. - Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms.

-- Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Insert the safety lock key into Slideout Room Master Keylock (if equipped) and turn to activate the Slideout Control Switch. - Press the Slideout Room "RETRACT/IN" switch and hold until the room is fully retracted, then release the switch. - To stop retracting the room during operation, release the button. - After the room is retracted, Remove and Secure the Ignition Key and Deactivate the Slideout Control Switch with the Slideout Room Master Keylock (if equipped), then refasten the travel lock or latch inside the coach (if equipped).
+- Press the Slideout Room "RETRACT/IN" switch and hold until the room is fully retracted, then release the switch. - To stop retracting the room during operation, release the button. - After the room is retracted, Remove and Secure the Ignition Key, then refasten the travel lock or latch inside the coach (if equipped).